 That’s it, you’re done.
 Now you have the complete “Install macOS High Sierra.app” file downloaded.
 So simple isn’t it?

-You can confirm that you have the complete “Install macOS High Sierra.app” file by getting info on the file.
-For this simply select the file and click the Spacebar key (or right-click on the file and choose “Get Info”).
+key (or right-click on the file and choose “Get Info”).
 The complete installer should be around 5.2 GB rather than the tiny 19 MB incomplete installer that requires additional downloads.

 Note!
 Remember, the “Install macOS High Sierra.app” file deletes itself automatically after macOS High Sierra has successfully installed.
 Therefore, you may want to make a backup by having previously copied it to external storage.